BookGilt - Search results - Author: stefan-zweig

 • Date published: 1939

 New York: The Viking Press, 1939.
 First Edition.
 Hardcover.
 Good.
 First American edition, translated from the German by Phyllis and Trevor Blewitt.
 8vo.
-498 pp. Blue cloth, with gilt lettering to the front board and spine, corners rubbed, spine dulled with faint spots around the bottom, spine foot bumped and rubbed, head worn, with a 2cm tear in the cloth.
-Without the dust jacket.
-Bookplate of Liliore Green Palmer to front paste-down.
+498 pp. Bookplate of Liliore Green Palmer laid in.
 Signed by Zweig in purple to the first blank.
-Clean throughout and the binding tight and square.
-Good candidate for a rebind, or quite alright as it sits without the dj.
+Newly bound in full blue paneled leather, housed in matching slipcase.

 View Details